Foxtail Millet: What is it, Nutrition, Benefits, Uses, Side Effects & More

 Reviewed By Experts

 It has gained popularity globally in recent years due to its impressive nutritional profile and various health benefits.
-This article delves into what is foxtail millet, the characteristics of foxtail millet, its nutritional content, health benefits, culinary uses, and potential side effects.
+This article delves into what is foxtail millet, the characteristics of foxtail millet, its nutritional content, foxtail millet benefits for health, culinary foxtail millet uses, other foxtail millet uses and potential foxtail millet side effects.

 Foxtail millet is a nutrient-dense grain, packed with essential vitamins, minerals, and dietary fiber.
 The foxtail millet nutrition content of 100 grams of raw foxtail millet is as follows: